Mera Peak (6476m) Short Climb

 • Max Altitude4350m

-oday is short day, the trail gradually ascent to Khare.
+Today is a short day, the trail gradually ascends to Khare.
 The afternoon is spent practicing ice axe and crampon techniques on the nearby glacier.
-We could view south face of Mera peak from Khare
+We could view the south face of Mera Peak from Khare

 • Accommodation Lodge